th-koeln-intia/ip-sprachassistent-team2/docs/index.md

 ## How to get started
 ### Used hardware
 - Raspberry Pi 3 B or better
-- Powersupply according to your Raspberry Pi
+- Power supply according to your Raspberry Pi
 - 32 GB SD card or bigger
-- Microphone (USB or compatable with the 40 Pin Header of the Pi)
+- Microphone (USB or compatible with the 40 Pin Header of the Pi)
--

 ### Used software
 - Wake word engine: [MyCroft-Precise](./pages/mycroft.md)